Pop Culture Madness!

 Toy manufacturer Mattel sued MCA Records over Aqua's hit Barbie Girl.
 After ruling the lawsuit (and MCA's countersuit) be dismissed due to parody protection under the 1st amendment, the judge concluded his ruling by stating: "The parties are advised to chill."

 Hydraulic fracturing (fracking), was often considered too expensive to realistically pursue until an engineer discovered more efficient methods in 1997.
-Although Nicholas Steinsberger saved his company and changed the industry, he did not receive a bonus from the comopany, Mitchell Energy.
+Although Nicholas Steinsberger saved his company and changed the industry, he did not receive a bonus from Mitchell Energy.

-The Weezer song Mykel & Carli, released in 1994, is about sisters Mykel and Carli Allan who established the band's fan club and are considered the band's biggest fans.
+The Weezer song Mykel & Carli, released in 1994, is about sisters Mykel and Carli Allan, who established the band’s fan club and are considered the band’s biggest fans.
 Mykel and Carli, and younger sister Trisha, died in a car accident in 1997; members of Weezer attended their funeral.

 Titanic won 11 Oscars.

-In 1997, there was an episode of Goosebumps called "Click."
-In it, a kid gets a universal remote, uses it to pause his sister, change the color of his fish, fast forward through time, etc. 9 years later, Adam Sandler starred in a movie of the same name with a similar premise.
+In 1997, there was an episode of Goosebumps called “Click.”
+In it, a kid gets a universal remote and uses it to pause his sister, change the color of his fish, fast forward through time, etc. 9 years later, Adam Sandler starred in a movie of the same name with a similar premise.

 Sir Patrick Stewart put on and starred in a "photo negative" production of Othello.
 He starred as a white Othello opposite a black cast.
 It was the first time this concept was used.